MarkoMuc/nolink-func-c/notes/part2.md

 If we use the `add5` functions inside the `add10` function, to calculate add 10, the result is not correct.

 Its time to analyze the `obj.o` file with `objdump --disassemble --section=.text obj.o`.
 The two important lines are the `e8 00 00 00 00` lines.
-Both are a `callq` assembly instructions, which is a near, relative call.
+Both are a `callq` assembly instructions, which represents a near, relative, displacement relative call.

 This variant of the call instruction consist of 5 bytes: the `0xe8` prefix and a 4-byte argument.
-The argument is the distance between the function we want to call and the current position(actually the next instruction).
+The argument is the distance between the function we want to call and the current position (more accurately the next instruction after `callq`).

-The position of the two calls are `0x1f and 0x2c`.
-In the first case the argument is calculated as `0x0 - 0x24 = -0x24`.
+The position of the two calls are `0x1f` and `0x2c`.
+In the first case the argument is calculated as `0x0 - 0x24 = -0x24`, where `0x0` is the starting location of `add5`.
+A negative number means we need to jump backwards.
 Since negatives are presented by their two's complement, the representation should be `0xffffffdc` and for the second call it would be `0xffffffcf`.

 But the compiler does not calculate the correct argument.
 The compiler just leaves them at `0x00000000`.
-Let's try if our hypothesis is correct, by patching our loaded .text copy before executing it.
+Let's try if our hypothesis is correct, by patching our loaded `.text` copy before executing it.

 ## Relocations